January 18, 2022

 Working from home is indeed associated with several benefits for employers who save costs in rentals and overheads and are also able to pick from a larger basket of talent – one that is not restricted to the geographical location where their office is located.
 Several employees also value the increased flexibility over their time and location remote working gives them.

 There is, however, limited data to support the view that working from home is beneficial for employees.
 The jury’s still out on that.

-Among other things the past year’s remote work“experiment” has taught the world is that besides the advantage of flexibility, remote working brings with it some disadvantages including a sense of social and professional isolation among employees.
+Among other things the past two years' remote work “experiment” has taught the world is that besides the advantage of flexibility, remote working brings with it some disadvantages including a sense of social and professional isolation among employees.

 It called for public policies that ensure remote working remains a choice, is not overdone, and does not lead to “hidden overtime”.
 “To improve the gains from more widespread teleworking for productivity and innovation, policy makers can promote the diffusion of managerial best practices, self-management and ICT skills, investments in home offices, and fast and reliable broadband across the country,” the policy brief said.